jacob-israel-turner/socket-project/README.md

 If you get stuck or want to see how I did things, check out the solution branch in this repo.

+[Here](http://blog.arungupta.me/2014/02/rest-vs-websocket-comparison-benchmarks/) is some light reading on REST vs WebSocket.